csdexter/lvsat_py2sql/README.md

 	python lvsat_py2sql.py >> launchesdb.sql

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.
-A generated and fully usable `launchesdb.sql` file is also provided, but you can generate your own updated version.

 The script assumes you have Python3 installed and a suited PostgreSQL database already created and configured, as specified below.
 If not, the script can create the database structure for you, by running: